speckdavid/shakey2016/Readme.md

   2. Start mapping: roslaunch shakey_executable shakey_mapping.launch
   3. Save map to shakey_new_world: rosrun map_server map_saver
   4. Create new folder ../src/shakey_planning_server/config/shakey_new_world
-  5. Create Config files
+  5. Create Config files (you can copy the configs from [shakey_two_room_world](shakey_two_room_world/)
-  6. For locations: if map is provided (rosrun shakey_utils geometryPosesCreatorGui map base_footprint) - Note: Add / before to /map in location file afterwards
+  6. For locations in locations.dat: if map is provided (rosrun shakey_utils geometryPosesCreatorGui map base_footprint) - Note: Add / before to /map in location file afterwards

 2. Simulating is with gazebo (optional)
   * Start shakey in a world: roslaunch shakey_executable shakey_world pkg:='path to world pkg'